-The CREATE WEBSERVICE command installs a WEBSERVICE definition with the attribute specified on the command.
+The CREATE WEBSERVICE command installs a WEBSERVICE resource definition with the attributes specified on the command.
 It does not use a resource definition stored in the CSD.
-If there is already a WEBSERVICE with the name you specify in the local CICS region, the new definition replaces the old one; if not, the new definition is added.
+If a WEBSERVICE resource exists with the name you specify in the local CICS region, the new definition replaces the old one; if not, the new definition is added.

-A syncpoint is implicit in CREATE WEBSERVICE processing, except when an exception condition is detected early in processing the command.
+A sync point is implicit in CREATE WEBSERVICE processing, except when an exception condition is detected early in processing the command.
 Uncommitted changes to recoverable resources made up to that point in the task are committed if the CREATE executes successfully, and rolled back if not.
-See "Creating resource definitions" on page 23 for other general rules governing CREATE commands.
+See "Creating resource definitions" on page 24 for other general rules governing CREATE commands.